alan-turing-institute/data-safe-haven/docs/source/roles/researcher/troubleshooting.md

 Either talk through to your imaginary rubber duck, or find a team member to describe the error to, as you write down the steps you have taken.
 It is amazing how often working through your problem out loud helps you realise what the answer might be.
 :::

-## {{pray}} Acknowledgments

-This user guide is based on an initial document written in March/April 2018 by Kirstie Whitaker.

-Updates:

-- December 2018 by Catherine Lawrence, Franz Király, Martin O'Reilly, and Sebastian Vollmer.
-- March/April 2019 by Miguel Morin, Catherine Lawrence, Alvaro Cabrejas Egea, Kirstie Whitaker, James Robinson and Martin O'Reilly.
-- November 2019 by Ben Walden, James Robinson and Daisy Parry.
-- April 2020 by Jules Manser, James Robinson and Kirstie Whitaker.
-- November 2021 by James Robinson